ben-davis/notes/cs-app/Computer Systems - A Programmer's Perspective.md

 	- AMD build processors compatible with the same instruction set

 ### 3.2 Program Encodings
-- GCC process:
+GCC process:
-	- Pre-processor: expands source code to include any files specified with `#include` and any macros specified by `#define`.
+1. **Pre-processor**: expands source code to include any files specified with `#include` and any macros specified by `#define`.
-	- Compiler: generates assembly
+2. **Compiler**: generates assembly
-	- Assembler: Generates object code - a form of machine code (binary representations of all of the instructions).
+3. **Assembler**: Generates object code - a form of machine code (binary representations of all of the instructions).
 But the addresses of all global values are not filled in.
-	- Linker: merges the object-code files along with library code to generate the final executable.
+4. **Linker**: merges the object-code files along with library code to generate the final executable.

 #### 3.2.1 Machine-level code
-- Machine-level code format and behaviour defined by the *instruction set architecture*.
-	- Most instruction sets are sequential.
-	- Hardware will optimize and run in parallel sometimes but will guarantee sequential behaviour.
+Machine-level code format and behaviour is defined by the *instruction set architecture*.
+Most instruction sets are sequential.
+Hardware will optimize and run in parallel sometimes but will guarantee sequential behaviour.

-- Machine-level memory addresses are virtual addresses.
-	- A memory model that appears to be a vert large byte array.
+Machine-level memory addresses are virtual addresses.
+A memory model that appears to be a very large byte array.

-- Assembly code is very close to machine code
-	- It's most about readability
+Assembly code is very close to machine code.
+It's most about that assembly is more readable.

-- Assembly deals with things usually hidden to the programmer of C:
+Assembly deals with things usually hidden to the programmer of C:
 - `Program counter`: memory address of next instruction
 - `Register file`: 16 named locations storing 64-bit values.
 Can hold addresses (C pointers) or integer data.
 Used for critical state of the program, temp data like args or local vars, or returned data from a function.
 - `Condition code registers`: status information about recent executed arithmetic or logical instruction.
 Used to implement conditional changes in control or data flow.
 For if and while loops.
 - `Vector registers`: one or more integer or floating-point values.

-- C provides a model of objefts with different data types allocated in memory
-	- Machine code views memory as a large byte-addressable array.
-		- Arrays and structres are just contigouos collections of bytes
-		- Scalar types are all the same, no differnece between types of pointers, integers, etc
+C provides a model of objects with different data types allocated in memory, but machine code just views memory as a large byte-addressable array.
+Arrays and structures in C are just contigouos collections of bytes.
+Scalar types are all the same, no differnece between types of pointers, integers, etc.

-- Program memory:
+Program memory includes:
-	- Machine code for the program
+1. Machine code for the program
-	- Info required by the OS
+2. Info required by the OS
-	- Run-time stack for managing procedure calls and returns
+3. Run-time stack for managing procedure calls and returns
-	- Blocks of memory allocated by the user
+4. Blocks of memory allocated by the user

-- OS manages translating virtual addresses to physical
+The OS manages translating virtual addresses to physical addresses.

-- Machine instructions are very simple
+Machine instructions are very simple, e.g:
 - Add two numbers in registers
 - Move value between memory and register
 - Conditionally branch to a new instruction address

-- The compiler must construct sequences of machine instructions to implement program constructs: arithmetic expressions, loops, proc calls, etc.
+The compiler must construct sequences of machine instructions to implement program constructs: arithmetic expressions, loops, proc calls, etc.

-- Assembly files contain sequences of bytes that correspond to machine instructions
+Assembly files contain sequences of bytes that correspond to machine instructions.
+Which can be sees by:
-	- We can see that by compiling an object-code file
+1. Compiling an object-code file.
-	- Then using `objdump` to disassemble it.
+2. Then using `objdump` to disassemble it.
 It'll show the byte offset, the bytes themselves, and the assembly code it corresponds to.

-- x86-64 instructions range from 1 to 15 bytes
-	- Commonly used instructions and those with fewer operands use less bytes
-	- The instruction format is encoded in such a way that, from a given starting position. there's a unique decoding of the bytes into an instruction.
+x86-64 instructions range from 1 to 15 bytes.
+Commonly used instructions and those with fewer operands use less bytes.
+The instruction format is encoded in such a way that, from a given starting position. there's a unique decoding of the bytes into an instruction.
 So `53` is always the starting byte (and only byte) for `pushq %rbx`.

-- Instructions like `callq` will need provide the address of the proc to call.
-	- This is performed by the linker.
-	- Prior to this an individual object file can only provide placeholder addresses for unlinked procs.
-They're not actually real address in the file (AFAIK)
-	- It's the linker that actually provides links to these functions to produce an executable program.
-	- Linkers also insert (or is it the compiler?) insert noop instructions to make more efficient use of space.
+Instructions like `callq` will need to be provided the address of the proc to call.
+This is performed by the linker.
+Prior to this an individual object file can only provide placeholder addresses for unlinked procs.
+They're not actually real address in the file (AFAIK).
+It's the linker that actually provides links to these functions to produce an executable program.
+Linkers also insert (or is it the compiler?) insert noop instructions to make more efficient use of space.

-- Lines beginning with `.` are directives to guide the assembler and linker.
+Lines beginning with `.` are directives to guide the assembler and linker.

 ### 3.3 Data Formats
-- Most instructions have suffixes that denote the size of the operand.
+Most instructions have suffixes that denote the size of the operand.
 - `moveb` (move byte)
 - `movew` (move word)
 - `movel` (move double word)

-- Different data types have different suffixes, each of which corresponds to different intel data type / c declarations.
+Different data types have different suffixes, each of which corresponds to different intel data type / c declarations.
 - E.g C: `long`: Suffix: `q`, intel: `Quad Word`

 ### 3.4 Accessing Information
-- x86 CPUs have 16 general-purpose registers storing 64-bit values.
-- All of them are begin with `%r`.
+x86 CPUs have 16 general-purpose registers storing 64-bit values.
+All of them are begin with `%r`.

-	- Instructions can operate on different data sizes by storing. them in the low-order bytes of the 16 registers.
+Instructions can operate on different data sizes by storing them in the low-order bytes of the 16 registers.
+This is how can you have instructions like `moveb` to move a single byte even though the word size maybe be 8 bytes.

-- Different registers have have different conventions for how they're used.
-- E.g %rsp is the stack point, used to indicate the end position in the run-time stack.
+Different registers have have different conventions for how they're used.
+E.g %rsp is the stack pointer, used to indicate the end position in the run-time stack.

-- Most instructions have 1 or more operands: inputs and destinations.
-	- Source values can be constants or read from registers or memory.
+Most instructions have 1 or more operands: inputs and destinations.
+Source values for these can be constants, read from registers or read from memory:
-	- Operands have 3 modes:

 1. Immediate: constants are given.
 Start with `$`. like `$0x1f`.
 Different instructions dictate different allowed values.
-The assembler will determine the most company way of represneting the value.
+The assembler will determine the most compact way of representing the value.
-		2. Register: The contents of a register, using 8-, 4-,2-, or 1 byte low-order portions of the register to use
+2. Register: The contents of a register, using 8-, 4-,2-, or 1 byte low-order portions of the register to use .
 3. Memory: Access some memory location according to a computed address, often called `effective address`.
 There's a general format used to determine the address, but will have 4 components: `offset: Imm`, `base register`, `index register` and `scale factor`.
 Not all are required, e.b `(%rdi, %rcx)`.
         1. The form in assembly is `Imm(rb, ri, s)`.
 Rb and Ri are registers, `s` is a scale factor.
         2. The effective address is calculated by `Imm + R[rb] + R[ri] * s`
         3. R[rb] just means the value of the register rb

 #### 3.4.2 Data Movement Instructions
-- There are many different types of movement instructions.
-- The simplest move from one register to another and there are 4 based on data size: `moveb`, `movw`, `movl`, `moivq`
+There are many different types of movement instructions.
+The simplest move from one register to another and there are 4 based on data size: `moveb`, `movw`, `movl`, `moivq`.

-- A location can be a register or a memory address, but x86 requires one of them be a register.
+A location can be a register or a memory address, but x86 requires one of them be a register.
 That's because moving from memory to memory requires going through a register.

-- There are conventions around how movements modify the upper bits of a destination register.
+There are conventions around how movements modify the upper bits of a destination register.
 There are corresponding movement instructions for each of these different space-filling behaviors.

-- There's an instruction that explicitly moves pre-specified registers, for space saving as its a common instruction.
+There's an instruction that explicitly moves pre-specified registers, for space saving as its a common instruction.
 - `%rax` is used to store the returned value of a function.
-- Dereferencing a point in C involves copying that point into a register, and then using this register in a memory regerence.
+- Dereferencing a point in C involves copying that pointer into a register, and then using this register in a memory reference.

 #### 3.4.4 Pushing and popping stack data
-- last in, first out array
+Stack data operates as a last in, first out array.

-- As the stack grows, the top of the stack has the lowest memory address.
-- `%rsp` contains the address of the top stack element.
+As the stack grows, the top of the stack has the lowest memory address with `%rsp` containing the address of the top stack element.

+Two operations:
 - `pushq`: pushes onto the stack
 - `popq`: pops from it

-- Both takes a single operand
+Both takes a single operand.

-- To push to the stack:
+To push to the stack:
-	- Decrement the stack pointer (e.g. 8 bytes for a 64-bit address)
+1. Decrement the stack pointer (e.g. 8 bytes for a 64-bit address)
-	- Then move your address to the stack pointer register
+2. Then move your address to the stack pointer register

-- Popping
+To pop from the stack:
-	- Read from stack
+1. Read from stack
-	- Increment stack pointer
+2. Increment stack pointer

 ### 3.5 Arithmetic and Logical Operations
-- Most of these instructions have size suffixes.
+Most of these instructions have size suffixes.
+There are 4 categories:
-- 4 categories:
-	- Load effective address (leaq)
+1. Load effective address (leaq)
-	- Unary
+2. Unary
-	- Binary
+3. Binary
-	- Shifts
+4. Shifts

 #### 3.5.1 Load Effective Address
-- Variant of `movq`.
-- Copies the effective address given to the memory location given.
+Variant of `movq`.
+Copies the effective address given to the memory location given.
 It's what `&` uses in C. It copies the address of a memory location into another memory location.
 It creates pointers.

-- Can also be used for compactly describing arithmetic.
+Can also be used for compactly describing arithmetic.
+E.g:
-	- E.g.
-	- If `%rdx` contains `x`, then
+1. If `%rdx` contains `x`, then
-	- `leaq 7(%rdx,%rdx,4),%rax`
+2. `leaq 7(%rdx,%rdx,4),%rax`
-	- will set `%rax` to `7 + x + (4 * x) = 5x + 7`.
+3. will set `%rax` to `7 + x + (4 * x) = 5x + 7`.

 - Problem 3.6
 	- 6 + x
 	- x + y